hacdias/hacdias.com/content/posts/2025/01/31/recently/index.md

 ---
-title: "Recently in January '25"
+title: Recently in January '25
 date: 2025-01-31T17:23:01+01:00
 categories:
   - articles
 tags:
   - now
 ---

 January is coming to an end, meaning that around 8% of 2025 has already passed.
 It felt like a slower month, definitely slower than the previous months in the sense that there was nothing *big* happening.
 However, the things that happened, I'm very glad with.